NoToiIAmGarbage/Basic-Programming-TA/README.md

-# Just a git for my programming class's exercises.
+# Just a git repo for my programming class's exercises.